 1 cup canola oil

 1 cup buttermilk, room temperature

 4 cups confectioner’s sugar

 Prepare dry ingredients – Preheat the oven to 350 degrees.
 In a large bowl, sift cake flour, baking powder, baking soda, and salt through a sifter and whisk well.

 Bake cupcakes – Line cupcake pan with cupcake paper.
 Fill each cupcake paper to about 1/2 way full or 1.4 ounces of batter.
 Bake cupcakes for 13-15 minutes.
 Take cupcakes out of the oven and rest for 10 minutes in the pan.
-Remove cupcakes from the pan and cool on wire rack until ready to frost.
+Remove cupcakes from the pan and cool on a wire rack until ready to frost.

 Frost cupcakes – Use a small rubber spatula and spread a single layer of frosting evenly on top of the cupcake.
 Decorate cupcakes as necessary.

-- I learned in this baking experience that you should avoid using reduced fat products like reduced fat milk or buttermilk.
+- I learned in this baking experience that you should avoid using reduced-fat products like reduced-fat milk or buttermilk.
 It impacts the overall quality.